TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ProjectTesting.rst

 setups like these can be found in the `ddev documentation
 <https://ddev.readthedocs.io/en/stable/users/extend/custom-compose-files/>`_.

-To execute acceptance tests in this installation you've to activate this file, usually it's now appended with the suffix ".inactive" and therefore not used when ddev starts.
+To execute acceptance tests in this installation you have to activate this file, usually it is now appended with the suffix ".inactive" and therefore not used when ddev starts.
 To activate acceptance test the file :file:`.ddev/docker-compose.chrome.yaml.inactive` has to be renamed to :file:`.ddev/docker-compose.chrome.yaml`.
 By default acceptance tests are disabled because they slow down other tests significantally.